CDJaramillo/Push-Notification-project/README.md

 ## Running the tests

-This project is a simple game for testing the push notification system with intentions to implement it in a future projects.
+This project is a simple game for testing the push notification system with intentions to implement it in future projects.

 ### Break down into end to end tests